 Since 1998, we have served as Monsanto's exclusive agent for the marketing and distribution of consumer Roundup® products in the consumer lawn and garden market within the United States and other specified countries, including Australia, Austria, Belgium, Canada, France, Germany, the Netherlands and the United Kingdom.
 In 2015, the territories were expanded to include all countries other than Japan and those subject to a comprehensive U.S. trade embargo or certain other embargoes and trade restrictions.
 Under the terms of the Amended and Restated Exclusive Agency and Marketing Agreement (the "Marketing Agreement") between the Company and Monsanto, we are jointly responsible with Monsanto for developing global consumer and trade marketing programs for consumer Roundup®.
 We provide manufacturing conversion services (in North America), distribution and logistics, and selling and marketing support for consumer Roundup®.
 We also entered into a lawn and garden brand extension agreement during 2015, providing us the ability to extend the Roundup® brand into other categories of lawn and garden beyond non-selective weed control globally.
 Monsanto continues to own the consumer Roundup® business and provides significant oversight of the brand.
 In addition, Monsanto continues to own and operate the agricultural Roundup® business.
 For additional details regarding the Marketing Agreement, see "ITEM 1A.
-RISK FACTORS - In the event of termination of the Marketing Agreement for consumer Roundup® products, we would lose a substantial source of future earnings and overhead expense absorption" of this Annual Report on Form 10-K.
+RISK FACTORS - In the event of termination of the Marketing Agreement for consumer Roundup® products, we would lose a substantial source of future earnings and overhead expense absorption" of this Annual Report on Form 10-K and "NOTE 6.
+MARKETING AGREEMENT" of the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K.

-3 OxiCleanTM is a registered trademark of Church & Dwight Co., Inc.
+&lt;sup>3 OxiCleanTM is a registered trademark of Church & Dwight Co., Inc.